 Mindfulness training and Circles have emerged as core classroom practices in elementary schools.
 At Glenview Elementary School (Oakland, CA), https://www.youtube.com/watch?v=qTr4v0eYigM, both practices are integrated into every classroom.
 Academic performance has improved as disciplinary issues have decreased.
 See also https://www.mindfulschools.org/resources/explore-mindful-resources/

-1) introducing children and educators to trauma-informed techniques and circles as part of the daily classroom routine to cultivate empathy, emotional self-regulation, and community; these daily circles build trust and fluency in social-emotional learning and self-regulation.
+1) introducing children and adults to trauma-informed, healing-centered techniques and circles as part of the daily classroom routine to cultivate empathy, emotional self-regulation, and community; these daily circles build trust and fluency in social-emotional learning and self-regulation.

-2) developing trauma-informed restorative practices, i.e. understanding disruptive behavior by first being curious about identifying underlying feelings and needs, and then responding with a circle based in compassion and accountability that addresses the needs and obligations of all stakeholders.
+2) developing trauma-informed, healing-centered, relationship-based restorative practices, i.e. understanding disruptive behavior by first being curious about identifying underlying feelings and needs, and then responding with restorative responses (conversations and/or circles) based on compassion and accountability that address the needs and obligations of all stakeholders.

-3) training upper grade students and designated staff as circle keepers for reconciliation circles.
+3) training upper-grade students and designated staff as relationship-keepers and circle-keepers for reconciliation circles.

-Involving all stakeholders in a resolution process when harm or a breach in right relationship occurs, affords participants the chance to see a situation from multiple perspectives, enhancing empathy, accountability and critical thinking.
+4) Involving all stakeholders in a resolution process when harm or a breach of right relationship occurs, affording participants the chance to see a situation from multiple perspectives, thus enhancing empathy, accountability, and belonging.

 Our staff had commented today that yesterday was the best opening day that they have ever had in their teaching careers – so thank you very much!